sheensantoscapadngan/what-if-we-bot/README.md

 # what-if-we-bot
-A discord bot for improving idea generation within a team
+A discord bot for improving ideas generation within a team

 ---
 Techstack: